top of page

 We deploy a field experiment to examine the impact of diverse modes of delivering digital business training programs, i.e., how the degree of automation within the learning platform influences the knowledge acquisition and performance outcomes of small entrepreneurs in underserved regions.

-We analyze how the rewards and constraints of status shift as market transparency increases.
-Drawing on a natural experiment in Brazil’s cultural funding sector that sharply reduced search and matching costs between sponsors and cultural initiatives, we examine how this change distinctively reshaped visibility, differentiation, and funding outcomes for high- and middle-status producers.
+We examine how information provision reshapes conformity pressures across the status hierarchy.
+Drawing on a natural experiment in Brazil’s cultural funding sector that digitized project information and improved comparability, we analyze how this shock affected differentiation strategies and funding outcomes for high- and middle-status producers.

 Co-authored with: Carlos Inoue and Sandro Cabral